 Dr. Albers conducts mindful eating workshops across the country, and she is the author of six mindful eating books, including her latest that came out on December 24th, Hanger Management: Master Your Hunger and Improve Your Mood, Mind, and Relationships.

-On today’s podcast episode, Dr. Albers is giving us her five tips on mindful eating during the postpartum time that can help our minds and heal our bodies.
+In today’s podcast episode, Dr. Albers gives us her five tips on mindful eating during the postpartum time that can help our minds and heal our bodies.